 “Art brings people together.”

-With my paintings, I try to tell stories that cross traditional barriers such as age, income, education & race to help us understand the most important art of all — the art of being human.”
+With my paintings, I try to tell stories that cross traditional barriers such as gender, age, income, education & race to help us understand the most important art of all — the art of being human.”

 The 7 Things You Should Know About Me & My Paintings